 Awake brain surgery is primarily used for operations to treat epileptic seizures and Parkinson’s disease, but it is increasingly used for removal of brain tumors near portions of the brain that can affect critical functions.
 Remaining conscious allows you to answer questions that can help the surgeon identify areas of the brain affecting functions like vision, movement, or speech.
 The surgeon uses that information to precisely target the treatment.

-Physician anesthesiologists are also pain management specialists for conditions related to surgery.
-Before the operation, the physician anesthesiologist may ask about your pain tolerance to help gauge how best to manage any post-operative pain, guiding decisions such as the proper narcotics dosage and the feasibility of nonnarcotic pain relief medication.
-The physician anesthesiologist will consult with you after surgery and may adjust your treatment based on the level of pain you are experiencing.
+Anesthesiologists are also pain management specialists for conditions related to surgery.
+Before the operation, the anesthesiologist may ask about your pain tolerance to help gauge how best to manage any post-operative pain, guiding decisions such as the proper narcotics dosage and the feasibility of nonnarcotic pain relief medication.
+The anesthesiologist will consult with you after surgery and may adjust your treatment based on the level of pain you are experiencing.